SophM/Bubble/README.md

 For every category, some input validation has been defined so that the user can't submit the form without selecting an option for each question.

-The database for each category can be accessed by clicking on the respective API links - API Cocktail Link, API Beer Link, API Wine Link - displayed at the bottom of every page.
-The GitHub repo link is also displayde at the bottom of every page.
+The database for each category, as well as the GitHub Repo for Bubble, can be accessed by clicking on the respective links - API Cocktail Link, API Beer Link, API Wine Link, GitHub Repo - displayed at the bottom of every page.

 ---